rewardenv/reward/docs/configuration/livereload.md

 reward svc up
 ```

-If you open [Traefik dashboard](https://traefik.reward.test), you should see the new port in the entrypoints section.
+If you open [Traefik dashboard](https://traefik.reward.test), you should see the new ports in the entrypoints section.

 ![Traefik Additional HTTPS Port](screenshots/traefik-additional-port.png)

 When it's done you have to configure this additional port on the PHP container as well.
+Also, make sure to enable adding the required headers by Traefik.

-Add the following line to the
+Add the following line to the environment's `.env` file:
-project's `.env` file:

 ```
-REWARD_HTTPS_PROXY_PORTS=9998
+REWARD_HTTPS_PROXY_PORTS=9998,9999
+REWARD_TRAEFIK_CUSTOM_HEADERS=hot-reload-mode=1,hot-reload-port=9999
 ```

 And restart the environment.